nurulashraf/knn-voice-gender-recognition/README.md

 ## Project Structure

-- `dataset/`: Contains the voice dataset in CSV format.
+- `data/`: Contains the voice dataset in CSV format.
-- `knn_voice_gender.ipynb`: Jupyter notebook with all the code for data loading, preprocessing, training, and evaluation.
+- `knn_voice_gender_recognition.ipynb`: Jupyter notebook with all the code for data loading, preprocessing, training, and evaluation.
 - `requirements.txt`: Lists the required Python libraries.

 ## Features